Board of Management

 In October 2018, Nicky received the Wildlife Victoria “In Recognition of Service” Medal, for her contribution to Wildlife Victoria.

-Ewan Walsh is a Management Consultant with expertise in Strategy, specialising in improving the Customer Experience through Marketing, Digital and improving systems and processes that make it easier and faster for internal and external customers to engage with an organisation.
+Ewan Walsh is a Management Consultant with expertise in Strategy, specialising in improving the Customer Experience through Marketing, Digital and improved systems and processes.

 Ewan spent 10 years working in the retail and wholesale photographic industry, has created multiple start-up businesses for corporates over a 10 year period and was with JBHiFi for 4 years.
-He has consulted over a 15 year period to organisations including Terry White Chemists, a NFP wanting to become less reliant on government funding, JB Hi-Fi, Agfa, GM Holden, Mistral International, Laser Group and Total Tools retail.
+He has consulted over a 15 year period to national wholesalers & retailers, NFP, consumer electronics, homewares, pharmacy, automotive and trade services.

 Board member since August 2019.